(updated May 2023) -- Essentially nothing has changed in the last year -- read on.

 Follow this link for information on current financial subsidies available.

 Do not go for 100% electric heating as the default, but study your individual options on a timeline, including the impact that the off-oil decree has or does not have on your home, all to keep your combined capital expenditures and long term heating costs to a minimum as things change around you.

 The fact is that total bans of fossil fuels is not a good course of action because of the Quebec climate and Hydro Quebec’s need to protect from winter overload of their electrical grid.
+In fact an all-electric Quebec would be suicidal.
 However, with hybrid heating, an immediate and drastic reduction in home heating reliance on fossil fuels is realizable and economically viable for both homeowners and Quebec as a whole.